sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_tRtIyakhaNDaH.md

 Kanta iron is of five different kinds, viz. bhramaka, chumbaka, karshaka, dravaka, and romakanta.
 They may have one, two, three, four, five or more than five mouths or points.
 They may be of three different colours, viz. yellow, black, and red.
-Of these the yellow variety (populary called the philosopher's, stone) can transform base metals by mere touch.[**\***](# " It is an ore found in nature and is, therefore, to be distinguished from a kind of Philosopher s stone that can be prepared ( vide page 235, Vol. I ).")
+Of these the yellow variety (populary called the philosopher's, stone) can transform base metals by mere touch.**\***[^6].")
 The black variety is commendable in medicines and the red variety in medicines as well as in the act of solidification of mercury.
  Bhramaka iron is that which makes a piece of ordinary iron revolve round it.
 Chumbaka kanta (load stone) is that which can cling to pieces of ordinary iron.
 Karshaka kanta is that which can attract to it pieces of ordinary iron, Dravaka kanta is that at the touch of which ordinary iron melts (without any heat being applied).
 Roma-kanta is that which causes the growth of fresh hair at that part of the skin which is lightly pierced through by it.
  Of these four varieties, Bhramaka is the least efficacious.
 Chumbaka is superior to Bhramaka.
 Karshaka is superior to Chumbaka, and Dravaka is the most efficacious of all these varieties.

+[^6]: " It is an ore found in nature and is, therefore, to be distinguished from a kind of Philosopher s stone that can be prepared ( vide page 235, Vol. I

  The kanta iron which has got only one mouth (or magnetic point) is the least efficacious; that with two or three mouths is of moderate efficacy; and that with four or five mouths is excellent.
 The kanta iron which has got several mouths is the best of all.